Deepanshu7777777/Car-Rental-System/README.md

 #Features:

-Customers can create their accounts and rent cars.
+Customers can create their accounts and rent their cars.

 Agencies can add, update, and remove their cars.